-- Create and edit source files - Publish Xpress Insight apps to an Xpress Insight server - Debug an Xpress Insight scenario while it is executing within an Xpress Insight server - Build an Xpress Insight app archive - Debug a Mosel model in a standalone instance of Mosel - Compile a Mosel model into a BIM file for use in FICO® Xpress Executor or another application powered by Mosel
+- Create and edit source files - Publish Xpress Insight apps to an Xpress Insight server - Debug an Xpress Insight scenario while it is executing within an Xpress Insight server - Build an Xpress Insight app archive - Debug a Mosel model in a standalone instance of Mosel - Compile a Mosel model into a BIM file for use in FICO[®] Xpress Executor or another application powered by Mosel

-Xpress Workbench is available on the FICO® Analytic Cloud (FAC) and in a desktop version.
-Some help topics are specific to one version or the other, and the titles of the topics will include FAC Edition or Desktop Edition.
+Xpress Workbench is available on FICO® Platform served on the FICO® Analytic Cloud (FAC) and also as a desktop version.
+Help topics that are specific to one version or the other will include FAC Edition or Desktop Edition in the topic title.
 Additional documentation resources that you are likely to need during the course of development are available and listed below.

-- Xpress Insight Mosel Developer Guide The guide to Mosel app development with Xpress Insight - Xpress Insight Python Developer Guide The guide to Python app development with Xpress Insight - Xpress Insight Mosel Reference The reference for the Mosel interface to Xpress Insight - Xpress Insight Python Reference The reference for the xpressinsight Python package for Xpress Insight - Mosel Language Reference Manual The main reference for Xpress-Mosel, including details of the Mosel language and all modules supplied with the standard distribution - Mosel IO Whitepaper A guide to file handling in Mosel
+- Xpress Insight Mosel Developer Guide

+The guide to Mosel app development with Xpress Insight

+- Xpress Insight Python Developer Guide

+The guide to Python app development with Xpress Insight

+- Xpress Insight Mosel Reference

+The reference for the Mosel interface to Xpress Insight

+- Xpress Insight Python Reference

+The reference for the xpressinsight Python package for Xpress Insight

+- Mosel Language Reference Manual The main reference for Xpress-Mosel, including details of the Mosel language and all modules supplied with the standard distribution

+- Mosel IO Whitepaper

+A guide to file handling in Mosel

+- Optimizer Reference Manual

+The main reference for FICO® Xpress

+- xpress_docs.zip

-- Optimizer Reference Manual The main reference for FICO® Xpress - xpress\docs.zip The complete documentation for the Xpress Suite
+The complete documentation for the Xpress Suite